mario-deluna/php-glfw/README.md

     * GPU accelerated rendering in PHP.
     * Targeting OpenGL 4.1, but it can technically be built for newer versions as well.
     * Support for OpenGL extensions (limited).
+    * Mostly mirroring the C API, some adjustments where required.
  * Multiplatform Window and real-time input handling using the **[GLFW](https://www.glfw.org)** library.
 GLFW comes with great features, to name a few:
     * Support for multiple windows and monitors.
     * **Keyboard and Mouse** event handling.